geekidharsh/PMS/README.md

 Harshvardhan Pandey.
 @Last updated on: 02/12/2015.
 Copyright : Files available for redistribution and download only for educational purposes.
 About this repository: The is part of the project on Online Passport Management System.
 #Tools and technologies:
-Javascript, Java, JSP, Servlets, PHP, MySQL, HTML, CSS, Winodws 7, VM ware 7 and Apache HTTP Server.
+Eclipse, Sublime Text, Javascript, Java, JSP, Servlets, PHP, MySQL, HTML, CSS, Winodws 7, VM ware 7 and Apache HTTP Server.